Kingston Lacy: History

 The Kingston Lacy estate originally formed part of a royal estate within the manor of Wimborne.
 The original house stood to the north of the current house.
 It was built in the medieval period and was used as a hunting lodge in connection with the deer park to its northwest.
 Leased to those who found favour with the monarch, lessees included the de Lacys, Earls of Lincoln, who held it in addition to estates at Shapwick and Blandford Forum.
-In the 15th century the property was leased to John Beaufort, Duke of Somerset, whose daughter Lady Margaret Beaufort, mother of King Henry VII, was brought up at Kingston Lacy.
+In the 15th century the property was leased to John Beaufort, 1st Duke of Somerset, whose daughter Lady Margaret Beaufort, mother of Henry VII, was brought up at Kingston Lacy.

 By the 18th century the house was in ruins.
-In 1603 King James I gave the lands to Sir Charles Blount.
-In 1636, his son sold the estate to Sir John Bankes, who had been appointed attorney general to King Charles I in 1634.
+In 1603 James I gave the lands to Sir Charles Blount.
+In 1636, his son sold the estate to Sir John Bankes, who had been appointed attorney general to Charles I in 1634.
 Sir John was born in Cumberland, but through his extensive legal works had acquired sufficient funds to purchase the Corfe estate.
 During the Civil War, the Bankes family remained loyal to the crown; Sir John died at Oxford in December 1644, the King having retired there for the winter.